Robustness Assessment of Assemblies in Frictional Contact: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{ssessing} the capacity of multi-object assemblies to withstand external forces is crucial for enabling robots to make informed decisions in real-world environments, where autonomy hinges on accurate and reliable world models.
-Mobile robots efficiently traversing cluttered environments \cite{heins_2023_keep, flores_2013_time}, robotic manipulators planning grasps \cite{omata_rigid_2000, maeda_analysis_2007, bicchi_robotic_2000} or placing objects \cite{wang_dense_2021, srinivas_busboy_2023, jiang_2012_learning}, autonomous construction robots \cite{wermelinger_grasping_2021, johns_2023_framework}, and robots in many other contexts all need to answer the question: \textit{What forces can objects withstand before becoming unstable?} Answering this question accurately enables a robot to safely interact with its surroundings and make informed decisions when handling and manipulating objects.
+\IEEEPARstart{A}{ssessing} the capacity of multi-object assemblies to withstand external forces without becoming unstable is crucial to enable robots to make informed decisions in real-world environments, where autonomy hinges on accurate and reliable world models.
+Mobile robots efficiently traversing cluttered environments \cite{heins_2023_keep, flores_2013_time}, robotic manipulators planning grasps \cite{omata_rigid_2000, maeda_analysis_2007, bicchi_robotic_2000} or placing objects \cite{wang_dense_2021, srinivas_busboy_2023, jiang_2012_learning}, autonomous construction robots \cite{wermelinger_grasping_2021, johns_2023_framework}, and robots in many other contexts all need to answer the question: \textit{What forces can an assembly of objects in frictional contact withstand before becoming unstable?} Answering this question correctly can support a robot into safely interacting with its surroundings and making informed decisions when handling and manipulating objects.